 - Be social media savvy!

-- Standard LHIP positions will go for a 10-week period will begin in late May through early June 2018 and conclude in July through early September 2018 depending on specific requirements of the project site.
+- Standard LHIP positions will go for an 11-week period will begin in late May through early June 2019 and conclude in July through early September 2019 depending on specific requirements of the project site.

 Candidates may express interest in specific geographic and thematic areas.
 Specific assignments will be based on best fit with specific requirements of each NPS location.
 Final candidates will undergo a background check before beginning their assignment.
 Applications will be reviewed and rated according to the following criteria: